 A number of linguistic resources were taken from the INTEX package and commented in the Unitex documentation without their author's consent nor any citation, e.g.:

 Notes (such as “Règle no1” [Rule#1]) refer to the INTEX manual... but are nowhere mentioned in the Unitex manual.

 Comments' red colour in INTEX became blue in Unitex, which is inconsistent with Unitex parameters (see Fig. 7).
-C++ and JAVA use inverted byte-orders to represent RGB colors: this mistake proves that Sébastien Paumier used INTEX C++ sources and converted them into Java to construct Unitex.
+C++ and JAVA use inverted byte-orders to represent RGB colors: this mistake proves that Sébastien Paumier and Eric Laporte converted INTEX C++ sources into Java to construct Unitex, without paying attention.

 The figure presented in the Unitex manual is a cropped screenshot of INTEX.
 This proves that Sébastien Paumier had INTEX installed on his PC when he wrote Unitex manual.